-In accordance with the decision of the President of the EPO dated 8 July 2024, professional representatives and legal practitioners entitled to act as representatives under Article 134(8), who identify themselves as such are required to file a signed authorisation only in particular circumstances (see OJ EPO 2024, A75).
-However, an employee acting for an applicant under Article 133(3), first sentence, EPC who is neither a professional representative nor a legal practitioner under Article 134(8) must file a signed authorisation unless an authorisation which expressly empowers him to act in proceedings established by the EPC has previously been filed with the EPO as receiving Office.
+Under Rule 152(1) to (3) EPC in conjunction with the decision of the President of the EPO dated 12 July 2007, professional representatives who identify themselves as such are required to file a signed authorisation only in particular circumstances (see Special edition No. 3, OJ EPO 2007, L.1).
+However, a legal practitioner entitled to act as a professional representative under Article 134(8) EPC or an employee acting for an applicant under Article 133(3), first sentence, EPC who is not a professional representative must file a signed authorisation unless an authorisation which expressly empowers him to act in proceedings established by the EPC has previously been filed with the EPO as receiving Office.

-If an association registered with the EPO is appointed as representative (Rule 152(11) EPC), the association's registered name and registration number must be indicated.
+If an association registered with the EPO is appointed as representative (Rule 152(11) EPC) (see OJ EPO 2013, 535), the association's registered name and registration number must be indicated.